Effects of Headstay Sag

 Headstay sag affects everything from boat speed to pointing ability and that’s why headstay sag matters.

-Sailboats with headstay sag often point higher and maintain boatspeed better in light-air conditions and one of the key methods to power up a sail is to induce sag in the forestay.
+Sailboats with headstay sag often point higher and maintain boatspeed better in light-air conditions.
+One of the key methods to power up a sail is to induce sag in the forestay.

-Dinghies obviously only have one jib and many sailboat classes limit the number of jibs that a boat may carry so the ability to be able to power up and down is very important in changing conditions.
+Dinghies obviously only have one jib and many sailboat classes limit the number of jibs that a boat may carry.
+This means the ability to be able to power up and down is very important in changing conditions.

 When the headstay sags, it not only sags to leeward but also sags aft, which puts the luff closer to the leech, thereby adding depth to the jib.
 The key controls for manipulating headstay sag are shroud tension, mainsheet tension, and in some cases, headstay length.

 The other way to induce headstay sag is to minimize mainsheet tension.
 If the mast is stiff, trimming the mainsheet will quickly increase headstay tension and reduce sag.
-Ideally, in light and puffy conditions, when you ease the mainsheet in a lull, you’ll see the headstay sag to leeward, powering up the sail.
+Ideally, in light and puffy conditions, you ease the mainsheet in a lull, the headstay sags to leeward, powering up the sail.

-Easing off the rig isn’t the only way to increase headstay sag, chocking the mast at the partners, using a mast ram (if your class allows this) or moving the mast butt aft are other methods of achieving the desired sag.
+Easing off the rig isn’t the only way to increase headstay sag.
+Chocking the mast at the partners, a mast ram or moving the butt aft are other methods of achieving the desired sag.

 When you sag the headstay, the maximum draft in your jib moves forward.
 To compensate and keep the draft aft, ease halyard tension, which also creates additional power.
 If you increase headstay sag but the halyard remains too tight, you’ll get a knuckle in the front of the sail and an entry that’s too deep, so you won’t gain the overall power you’re looking for.